EslamAymann22/Git-GitHub/1st hour/README  1.md

 so in git we use blob because when change file name he can save it without change <br>
 the main file

+in the same explane above the tree like a blob but tree is folder bit blob is a file